 PRICING NOTICE: Extension of consultation period regarding domestic China pig iron price

-During the initial consultation period, which ended Wednesday December 20, Metal Bulletin received some feedback from the market that indicates the need for further engagement on the proposal regarding discontinuation of the price.
+During the initial consultation period, which ended Friday January 19, Metal Bulletin received feedback from the market that indicates the need for further engagement on the proposal regarding the discontinuation of the price.

 All historical data relating to this price prior to its suspension will remain available in the pricing section of the Metal Bulletin website.